richardrosa-rc/RadioCtl/readme.txt

 Control ICOM, Kenwood, and Uniden radios using the USB interface for these radios and the Linux Operating System.

+This program allows you to:
+  o Scan selected radio frequencies using any of the supported radios. o Record activity on those frequencies. o Search through ranges of frequencies for activity. o Update the memories in the radio. o Update SD cards for those radios that contain them.

 This code has been developed and tested with the SUSE Linux distribution, but is also known to work with Ubuntu, Mint and Kali distros as well.

+Requirements:
+  o An installed or Live Linux distribution (SUSE, Ubuntu, Linux Mint, etc) o One of the supported radios:
+    ICOM: R7000, IC-R30, IC-705, IC-8600 (untested)
+    KENWOOD: TH-F6A
+    UNIDEN:BCD325P2, SDS100, SDS200, BCD396T, BC895xlt
+    AOR:AR-8000

 NOTE:This is a BETA version.